-The UW Hospital and Clinics' Dietetic Internship Program offers qualified college graduates, or graduate students the opportunity to participate in a post-baccalaureate pre-professional 48-week, full-time supervised practice curriculum that develops entry-level competencies in medical nutrition therapy, food systems administration and community nutrition.
-The medical nutrition therapy emphasis allows for specialized learning experiences within complex medical conditions and nutritional needs.
+The University of Wisconsin Hospital and Clinics Dietetic Internship Program offers qualified college graduates a supervised practice curriculum that develops entry-level competencies in medical nutrition therapy, community nutrition and food systems administration within an academic medical center providing tertiary care.
+The medical nutrition therapy emphasis creates specialized learning experiences within complex medical conditions regarding nutritional needs.

 To deliver a quality contemporary education for current and future generations of registered dietitians reflecting service, scholarship, science and social responsibility.
 Dietetic interns will develop the skills to provide the best possible patient care and support the health and wellness of individuals and populations, an understanding of research to promote evidenced-based practice and a commitment to professionalism and social responsibility.

 - To prepare entry level dietitians for a variety of positions in dietetics